Sindhuhurakadli/sindhu_portfolio.io/README.md

 * **Data Structure:** Trie (Prefix Tree)
 * **Design Technique:** Character-based hierarchical tree
 * **Time Complexity:** O(L) per operation (L = length of the word or prefix)
-* **Space Complexity:** O(N × L), where N is the number of words stored, and L is the average length of words (because each character needs its own node in the tree)
+* **Space Complexity:** O(N × L), where N is the number of words stored, and L is the average length of words (because each character needs its own node in the tree).
+---
 [View Tries code here](https://github.com/Sindhuhurakadli/sindhu_portfolio.io/blob/main/codes/tries.cpp){:target="_blank"}<br>
 <br><br>